AI Workshop: learn to build apps with AI →

 Due to the way I organized the HTML markup and the CSS, it was not immediately clear to me how to perform this transition without rewriting a good portion of it.

-So I looked at Tailwind to provide me a nice solution.
+So I turned to Tailwind for a nice solution.

 And this was the way: I added the component twice on the screen, assigning the class hidden xl:block to the “big screen” part, and xl:hidden to the snippet for the smaller screens: